Arctic policy of the European Union: Research in the Arctic

-EU Developments in the Arctic and possible challenges
+EU developments in the Arctic and possible challenges

 The academic literature identifies both possibilities and problems that the European Union will encounter in the Arctic.
 The number of actors who wish to have a say in polar issues is already increasing in the Arctic area.
 Scholars, on the other hand, believe that a clash between these players is unlikely.
 These academics conclude that this is due to the region's remoteness, the climate itself and the challenges tied to patrolling and surveillance that all promotes cooperation rather than conflict.
-However, we have yet to thoroughly assess the dangers of spill over effects from the Russian-Ukrainian war, so future collaboration in the Arctic cannot be assumed.
+However, we have yet to thoroughly assess the dangers of spill -ver effects from the Russian-Ukrainian war, so future collaboration in the Arctic cannot be assumed.
 Russia and Canada have already expressed reservations about the EU establishing a significant presence in the region.
 The essential question will be whether the EU is perceived as a positive participant and a useful partner.